passagemath/passagemath/README.md

 Moreover, the passagemath project:

 * provides a stable, frequently updated version of the Sage distribution,
+* periodically merges the compatible changes from the SageMath project
+  - passagemath 10.8.1 merged SageMath 10.9.beta3 (January 2026)
-* integrates additional mathematical software, notably Macaulay2, a full set of GAP packages, and the Combinatorial Matrix Recognition library,
+* integrates additional mathematical software,
+  - notably Macaulay2, a full set of GAP packages, and the Combinatorial Matrix Recognition library,
 * curates a library of Sage user packages.

 [Full documentation](https://passagemath.org/docs/latest/html/en/index.html) is available online.